benclifford/hallowbit/README.md

 The microbit was still loaded up with the software from last year! so software-wise it worked as soon as I got the wiring fixed.

+## 2019-10-26

+Used a bit of solder to fix up the missing loose connection - the solder won't stick to the thread itself but it does stick to the metal pads on the neopixels, and holds stuff a little more in place.
+Hopefully that's good enough for today.

+Let's try loading the software from this repo onto the microbit again, using uflash.
+A bit of messing round with the wrong usb cable and mountpoints, but this command worked: sudo uflash ./hallow.py /media/tmp